Skip to content

 Bean leaf beetles are above ground soybean pests.
 Adults are similar to corn rootworm beetles in size and shape; however, they have various patterns of black geometric shapes on their wing covers and can be pale yellow, green or crimson (Figure 1).
 Bean leaf beetles always have a black triangle behind the thorax in the “neck” region.

 Adults overwinter in Wisconsin under plant residue and loose soil.
 In the spring, bean leaf beetles emerge and feed on alfalfa, clover and wild legumes.
 Then, they move to early planted soybean fields.
-They have 2 generations per year.
+They have two generations per year.

 Adult beetles lay eggs in the soil next to soybean stems.
 The larvae hatch and feed on soybean root nodules and root hairs but are not an economic concern.
 Adult beetles chew round holes in soybean leaves, peduncles and bean pods later in the season (Figure 2).
 The primary concern with bean leaf beetle is the transmission of bean pod mottle virus.